 - Current assets are important as they are used to pay short-term business obligations.

 This has been a guide to Is Account Receivable a Current Asset.
-Here we discuss examples to classify whether account receivable is current assets.
+Here we discuss examples along with step by step explanations.
 You can learn more about accounting from the following articles –